marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 This lab will focus on Spring Boot

-## 1. First clone the sample SpringBoot Application
+## Exercise 4.1: Clone the sample SpringBoot Application

 Clone below Spring Boot sample applications that uses GraalVM Native Image.
 Do note that this is developed by Spring framework team and still in experimental phase.